timflyio/proxypilot/README.md

 * `fly m run --machine-config cli-config.json --vm-cpu-kind shared --vm-cpus 1 --vm-memory 256 -r qmx`

 But using the API does work.
 Instead use `deploy.sh`.
 You'll need a token in `DEPLOY_TOKEN`.
-Before doing this, edit the `machine-config.json` and set the `GH_SECRET` to the sealed secret for your github token, and `PROXYAUTH` to the auth for the `tokenizer.fly.io` proxy. for

 * `./deploy.sh`